 Your child will find their weekly spellings on Purple Mash and on the class page.

 Please encourage your child to practise their spellings at home.

-Our swimming lessons will take place on a Thursday afternoon.
+Our indoor PE lessons will take place on a Monday afternoon.

 Daily whole class guided reading sessions with comprehension activities